cuelang/cuelang.org/content/en/docs/concepts/logic.md

 <li> TFSs typically don't have default values, it is the structure
    itself that is boilerplate removing, as the structure itself is what is the useful value.
-   But hat is a different topic.
+   But that is a different topic.
    It doesn't work quite as well if one needs numeric values.
    This is why CUE adds defaults.

-<li> Dection of structural cycles (an occurs check)
+<li> Detection of structural cycles (an occurs check)
    is not yet implemented, and thus printing inifinite structures will still result in a loop.
 </ol>